Welcome back. What’s that? You didn’t want to come home? You might have a touch of the post-vacation blues.

 It doesn’t even have to be a full vacation to count.
 Karen Schneider, a project manager from New York City, says as long as it’s something special, like a concert or a trip to a museum, that takes her away from the everyday — it’s a kind of mini-vacation.

 “I try to always have something to look forward to in the future,” she says.
+Always end your vacation on a high note.

 Of course, there are travelers who can’t wait to get home.
 They’re the folks who prefer to stay home and travel only because their family wants to get away.
 Or they’re among the thousands of travelers I hear from every year who had terrible trips.
 They have the opposite problem — never wanting to travel again.